-After trying, quite a few of them I found that they work!
-So, in this post, I am going to share with the readers some simple home remedies for treating gas in babies and toddlers and gain insights on gas relief for kids.
-But before that let us see what causes gas in babies and toddlers.
+After trying quite a few of them, I found that they work!
+So, in this post, I will share with the readers some simple home remedies for treating gas in babies and toddlers and gain insights on gas relief for kids.
+But before that, let us see what causes gas in babies and toddlers.

-1. The main cause of newborn baby gas problem or gas problem in the newborn is their small and underdeveloped stomach which sometimes doesn’t digest the feed properly thereby causing gas.
+- The leading cause of newborn infant gas problems or gas problems in a newborn is their small and underdeveloped stomach which sometimes doesn’t digest the feed properly, thereby causing gas.

-2. Another reason is that sometimes babies take in a lot of air during feeding.
-That in turn causes gas.
+- Another reason is that sometimes babies take in a lot of air during feeding.
+That, in turn, causes gas.

-3. Toddlers have more varied reasons for gas like, eating certain foods that cause gas, maintaining poor hygiene, not taking enough fluids etc.
+- Toddlers have more varied reasons for infant gas like eating certain foods that cause gas, maintaining poor hygiene, not taking enough fluids etc.

-5. A baby may develop gas due to possessing an underdeveloped bacterial flora ( present in the intestine).
+- A baby may develop infant gas due to possessing an underdeveloped bacterial flora ( present in the intestine).
 It comes from harmless bacteria breaking down undigested sugars in the large intestine.

 If your child’s stomach feels hard to touch, it is most likely due to gas.
 A swollen abdomen is also a sign that your baby is suffering from gas.